Art Conservation - Treatment Stream

 Initial contact should be made with the department’s graduate assistant (email@example.com) before getting in touch with a potential supervisor.

-- Rosaleen Hill, Assistant Professor, Paper, Photographic Materials and new Media Conservation, firstname.lastname@example.org
+- Rosaleen Hill, Program Director & Assistant Professor, Photographic Materials and new Media Conservation, firstname.lastname@example.org

 - Alison Murray, Associate Professor, Conservation Science, firstname.lastname@example.org